 Although some Japanese anglers use only one fly pattern, and many use only a handful, it is important to point out that if you already have favorite flies, you can continue to use them.
 Soft hackles in particular work quite well.
 To put it another way, tenkara rods are really very effective for fishing soft hackles.

-There seems to be two schools of thought with respect to tenkara in the Western World.
+There seem to be two main schools of thought with respect to tenkara in the Western World.
 One suggests that it should remain pure and true to the way the masters practice it in Japan.
 The second is that "as practiced in Japan" it is too narrowly defined.

 Bluegills are too much fun to ignore.

 TenkaraBum.com will follow the second school of thought.
 I was not drawn to tenkara because it is Japanese and I do not feel wedded to its traditions.
+I do not like it because it is "siimple."
 I like it because for the streams I like to fish, it is the most effective method.
-I like it because it is fun - so much so that I now choose it even where it may not be the most effective method.
-For me, tenkara is not a religion and it's not a life style, it's just fishing.
+I like to use the longest rod and lightest line I can get away with.
+I want the perfect drifts and the fly manipulation you just can't get if your line is caught in the water's surface.
+I like tenkara not because it is simple but because it is fun - so much so that I now choose it even where it may not be the most effective method.
+For me, tenkara is not a religion and it's not a life style, it's just fishing - but it's really great fishing.

 spread the word.
 It is to make available the best rods, the best lines